Olly and Suzi: Major works

 Olly and Suzi's most famous work is a painting of a great white shark that was bitten in half when they offered it to the shark to get an interaction.
 This artwork was created by Olly and Suzi pushing the paint into the paper with their hands while they were underwater.
 After they were finished with the painting, they covered it in fish entrails in order to entice the shark and threw it back into the water.
 The shark came up and bit a chunk out of the painting, taking Olly and Suzi's signatures with it.
-Once it realised that the painting wasn’t a fish, the shark spat the painting back out and swam away.
+Once it realised that the painting was not a fish, the shark spat the painting back out and swam away.
 Olly and Suzi were left with a painting that had been bitten in half, a spectacular photo taken by Olly's brother Greg Williams, and a very impressive story.

 Another example is the work that Olly and Suzi have done in Tanzania.
 Over more than two decades they have been visiting and revisiting Mkomazi National Park in Tanzania to paint wild dogs.
 Over this time, they have developed a strong and intimate relationship with preservationists Tony and Lucy Fitzjohn.
 Suzi said in an interview, "Mkomazi has been incredibly important to us as artists.
 The park is near Kilimanjaro and last year we started a new body of work focusing solely on the landscape".
 In 2016 Olly and Suzi started on their work painting the landscapes of Tanzania, Mkomazi in particular.
 This was completely new to them, as it involved more painting in the studio – something they hadn’t done for more than 12 years.
 This shift in focus from painting the animals themselves to painting the landscape they live in, came about from a deep and intimate connection and understanding of the land. "[We took] sketches and photographs and then we came back into the studio and the landscapes just happened" Suzi remembers.
 The work in Tanzania has shown a more deliberate focus on conservation of habitat alongside the wildlife.
 Olly and Suzi are still very interested in tracking and painting wildlife, but their Mkomazi landscapes are an example of their interest in more diverse art styles.